imgix/web-tools-nunjucks/README.md

-# web-tools-site
+# web-tools-nunjucks

-**web-tools-site** is a plugin intended for projects using the [Web-tools](https://github.com/imgix/web-tools) build system.
-This plugin and its pipelines help build pages and associated assets for multi-page sites.
+**web-tools-nunjucks** is an asset pipeline intended for projects using the [Web-tools](https://github.com/imgix/web-tools) build system.
+This pipeline reads in nunjucks templates, compiles them, and saves them to the global Gulp object under a user-specified key.